Sponsored by Nakatsugawa City.

 Today, a restoration of donjon allows visitors to admire Nakatsugawa City and Kiso River.
 You can also visit a museum below the Naegi Castle Ruins with various models showing the castle before its destruction.
 There is also an observatory to admire the view of Nakatsugawa city and the beautiful river.
 After hiking up the mountain, the view will give you the energy to go down to Nakatsugawa center.
 The hike to the ruins takes about 2.5 hours with 15km.

-Getting to Yumori Nature Park and Tsukechi Gorge requires you to rent a car or to go by taxi as it is located a few kilometers away from the Naegi Castle Ruins.
+Getting to Yumori Valley and Tsukechi Gorge requires you to rent a car or to go by taxi as it is located a few kilometers away from the Naegi Castle Ruins.
 Yet these are remote sites, all nature stays untouched and there is a walking path to admire the nature itself.
-Yumori Park consists of five waterfalls, especially a walking to Ryujin Waterfall gives us a pleasant walk while observing the beauty of waterfalls.
+Yumori Valley consists of five waterfalls, especially a walking to Ryujin Waterfall gives us a pleasant walk while observing the beauty of waterfalls.

 Fudo Park is well arranged in terms of paths and the environments, yet a few minute walk provides us many waterfall views with natural surprises.
 Do not miss the Tsukechi Gorge as it is one of the highilights in this park, with its tranquil and rapid currents and sounds, which would take you deep into the nature.

 Nagataki offers us true Japanese hospitality in a sophisticated touch.
 At the entrance just a few steps from car park, a host in traditional kimono will escort you into beautiful narrow alleys lined with plants and mosses.

 Only lunch is available here without staying in a ryokan then make the most time of appreciating traditional architectures of the main dining room in the heart of a dark and humid vegetation.
 Have a nice view thanks to large windows with shoji sliding panels made with rice paper, which gives a beautiful kick to the surrounding light.